- What is Indoor Air Quality?

 Guarantees the desired moisture level in the determined space.

 Provides clean and healthy air by filtering out pollen, dust, odors, and other polluters that are unhealthy for occupants.

 In France, "the cost of poor indoor air quality is estimated at 19 billion euros per year", according to the Ministry of ecological transition.
 Monitoring indoor air quality has been mandatory in France in nurseries and primary schools from the start of 2018 and in secondary schools from January 1st, 2020.
-By 2023 all public buildings receiving children and nursing homes for elders will be required to monitor their IAQ.
+By 2023 all public buildings receiving children and nursing homes for elders will be required to monitor their Indoor Air Quality.

 Legislation in the European Union currently focuses on making the Monitoring of IAQ mandatory.
 Globally IAQ is a subject that has become a point of discussion in the building management sector.